qiulang/vllm-sglang-perf/readme.md

 3. **Unexpected scaling behavior for SGLang** : When testing SGLang on 2 A10 GPUs compared to a single A10 GPU, performance surprisingly **degraded rather than improved**.
 With 2 GPUs, SGLang showed significantly higher response time variance (std dev increasing from 0.01s to 1.94-2.37s) and less predictable throughput (for 5 & 30 concyrrent requests).
 This counter-intuitive finding suggests that SGLang may be optimized for single-GPU performance, and its current implementation might not efficiently distribute work across multiple GPUs.
 Refer to the test result [here](./TwoA10-test-result-samples.md)

-4. To futher comfirm this unexpected scaling behavior for SGLang, I then tested SGLang on 4 A10 GPUs and got the same result.
+4. To futher comfirm this unexpected scaling behavior for SGLang, I then tested SGLang (vllm as well) on 4 A10 GPUs and got the same result.

 ## Single-GPU Results